 Take a look at the fruits of their labor.
 My oldest has done the most makeovers up to this point, with one of his latest being this grain sack coffee table.

-They have fun working together, and my yet-to-be-remodeled living room is the catch-all for all our projects.
+In fact, they have fun working together, and my yet-to-be-remodeled living room is the catch-all for all our projects.

 Here’s how they turned out…